verlok/vanilla-lazyload/currentFeature.md

 1. Ability to reset an element status via `resetElementStatus`, in case you need it (e.g. some users want to change the `data-src` and make LazyLoad reconsider those images)
 2. Introduced a new option `cancel_onexit` to cancel the download of the exiting images
-3. Introduced a new callback `callback_cancel` that **you MUST implement** to cancel the download of your images
+3. Introduces the new `callback_cancel` option, it will be called whenever a download gets canceled
-4. Created a working demo named `cancel_onexit` to demo point 2. and 3.
+4. Created a working demo named `cancel_onexit` to demo the previous points

-The count loading / to load elements works now.
-The `isElementLoading` is not exposed anymore.

-General refactoring was applied.
+General (major!) refactoring was applied.
 Storing event listeners inside the element object + making sure they are always removed before adding new ones.

---

-Is it REALLY necessary to delegate to the user the implementation of the canceling via `callback_cancel` or can it be done internally to LazyLoad?

-I'm starting to seriously consider to include in this library the code to cancel the download, instead of delegating it to the script user via `callback_cancel`.
-I'm starting to work on all the cases to consider.
-Not sure this is the right way, but I'll give it a try.
+---

+Previous issues:

+- The count loading / to load elements works now.
+- The `isElementLoading` is not exposed anymore.

+Current issues:

+- The callback_enter and callback_exit keep going after it finished.
+This is because the elements are not unobserved with the `cancel_onexit` option on.
+  Solution: put the unobserve after a loading or an error?

+Next up:

+- After canceling the download, restore the original `src` if there was one.content).

+---

-Cases to manage:
+Cases managed:

 ## Simple image